-To follow this tutorial, you need to:
+To follow this tutorial, you must:

 doctl